MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 This property is never returned on a GET operation.
 You can use it as a $filter argument to get groups that have members with license errors (that is, filter for this property being true).
 Supports $filter (eq).
-          \[HideFromAddressLists \<Boolean?\>\]: true if the group is not displayed in certain parts of the Outlook user interface: in the Address Book, in address lists for selecting message recipients, and in the Browse Groups dialog for searching groups; false otherwise.
+          \[HideFromAddressLists \<Boolean?\>\]: true if the group isn't displayed in certain parts of the Outlook user interface: in the Address Book, in address lists for selecting message recipients, and in the Browse Groups dialog for searching groups; false otherwise.
-Default value is false.
+The default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
-          \[HideFromOutlookClients \<Boolean?\>\]: true if the group is not displayed in Outlook clients, such as Outlook for Windows and Outlook on the web, false otherwise.
+          \[HideFromOutlookClients \<Boolean?\>\]: true if the group isn't displayed in Outlook clients, such as Outlook for Windows and Outlook on the web, false otherwise.
-Default value is false.
+The default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
           \[InfoCatalogs \<String\[\]\>\]: Identifies the info segments assigned to the group.